kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 - Rapid Shot: Gives two chances to kill with the KillBlaster during combat instead of one.
 - Revitalize: An emergency backup if a party member dies in the Military Base
 - Master Heal: Can be used for healing if needed
-- Force Storm: Could be used during the Exchange fight, but is unlikely to be faster than the KillBlaster.
+- Force Storm: Used to slightly speed up the Exchange Fight and can be used on the thugs.

 The KillBlaster is duped once to allow a party member to equip one in the Military Base.
-The Lightsaber is used to open one door, could be used to Force Jump in certain places.
-However, by the time that's useful, Save Teleports are the best form of movement.
+The Lightsaber is used to open one door; while it could be used to Force Jump in certain places, by the time that's useful, Save Teleports are the best form of movement.
 The Plasma Torch is also used to open one door on Peragus.

 ## Detailed Route